How to Become a Graphic Designer without a Degree: Step-by-Step Guide

 One great way to learn graphic design is to find someone who already knows how to do it and ask them to be your mentor.
 Chances are, they’ll be more than happy to help you out and share their knowledge with you.

 A mentorship relationship can take many forms.
 It could be as simple as asking a friend or family member who’s good at design to show you a few things.
-Or, you could reach out to a professional designer and ask if they’re willing to take you under their wing and teach you the ropes.
+Or, even better, you could reach out to a successful graphic designer and ask if they’re willing to take you under their wing and teach you the ropes to building a creative career.

 When deciding on who to reach out to, consider things like temperament, credentials, and how much time they’re willing to commit to you.
 The most important thing is that you feel comfortable with the person and they’re able to teach you what you want to learn.